 - What violations have been found in the last two years?
 How have you resolved these issues?

 - Are there any current enforcement actions against you?

 - How will waste be transported to your facility?

-- If transportation is handled by the TSDF, does the transporter have the proper permits?
+- If the TSDF handles transportation, does the transporter have the proper permits?